Asadullah Jan: McClatchy News Service interview

 was one of three former captives who had an article profiling him.

-Asadullah Jan explained that he was returning from a visit to relatives in Zormat when he was stopped at a checkpoint in Kohat, Pakistan and apprehended around the time of Ramadan in 2001.
+Asadullah Jan explained that he was returning from a visit to relatives in Zormat around the time of Ramadan in 2001 when he was stopped at a checkpoint in Kohat, Pakistan and apprehended.

-He was held in Pakistan, for approximately a month before his first interrogation by Americans.
+He was held in Pakistan for approximately a month before his first interrogation by Americans.
 His first interview was by a woman and two men, in civilian clothes, at the Pakistani jail.